1231301695/TT4L_G6_Requirements_Project/SRS.md

    During peak usage periods such as subject registration or exam results announcements, the platform might experience slowdowns or even crashes if it is not properly optimized for scalability.
 High traffic volumes can overload servers, causing delays in data retrieval and frustrating users who rely on real-time updates.

 3. **Data Synchronization issues**
-   The system relies on real-time integration with the Campus Managements System (CLiC) and Learning Management System (LMS) to deliver up-to-date information.
+   The system relies on real-time integration with the Campus Managements System (CMS) and Learning Management System (LMS) to deliver up-to-date information.
 However, synchronisation delays or connection issues between these systems can results in outdated or incomplete data being displayed, potentially affecting decision making and user-trust.

 4. **Security and Privacy Risk**
    Given the sensitive nature of the data managed by the system, such as student grades, attendance records, and financial information, robust security measures are crucial.
 Insufficient protection can lead to unauthorized access, data breaches, and privacy violations, compromising student confidentiality and institutional trust.